cosmos/cosmos/WHITEPAPER.md

 peg-contract from the peg-zone.
 When a peg-zone receives an IBC packet proving that ether was received in the peg-contract for a particular Ethereum account, a corresponding account is created on the peg-zone with that balance.
-Ether on the peg-zone ("pegged-ether") can then be transferred to and from the hub, and later be destroyed with a transaction that sends it to a particular withdrawal address on Ethereum; an IBC packet proving that the transaction occured on the peg-zone can be posted to the Ethereum peg-contract to allow the ether to be withdrawn.
+Ether on the peg-zone ("pegged-ether") can then be transferred to and from the Hub, and later be destroyed with a transaction that sends it to a particular withdrawal address on Ethereum.
+An IBC packet proving that the transaction occured on the peg-zone can be posted to the Ethereum peg-contract to allow the ether to be withdrawn.